Orrell & District Men's Bowling

 from the first round of the Main Knockout Cup.

 (b) All member teams will be drawn

 2010) Cup matches to be handicapped for all rounds including the Final as

 follows: Division One Champions from previous season Scratch, all other teams to

 handicapped at the rate of 3 points per position lower in the League.
 See

 A team that wins the Main Knockout Cup with a handicap start, the

 following season they will revert back to a Scratch start.

-quarter final, and 4 league games to play in a Semi-Final or Final.
+Semi-Final and 4 league games to play in a Final.